 A total of 34 guiding and reading services operate in the Czech Republic.

-A total of 55 people are employed in guiding and reading services.
+This service is provided to 4,000 clients.
+A total of 55 people is employed in guiding and reading services.
 In 2008, the total costs of this service amounted to 0.4 million euro, of which 0.03 million euro was paid by clients.